CE lauds AMS personnel

 Mrs Lam said with the persistent and rapid increase in the number of COVID-19 cases globally, the Government is doing its utmost to reduce the risk of virus transmission from overseas to protect people’s health.

-Stressing that the AMS provides vital support for the Government’s anti-epidemic work, Mrs Lam said the epidemic is expected to last for a period of time and that she hopes AMS staff will continue to rise to the challenge to protect people's health together.
+Stressing that the AMS provides vital support for the Government’s anti-epidemic work, Mrs Lam said the epidemic is expected to last for a period of time and that she hopes the staff will continue to rise to the challenge to protect people's health together.